LaunchCodeEducation/lchs/src/chapters/data-and-variables/values-and-data-types.rst

 types in this course, but here are your first three:

 #. **string** - One or more characters enclosed in quotes, such as
-   ``"Hello, World!"`` In Python, strings can be enclosed in single quotes or double quotes, so ``'A'`` and ``"B"`` both count as strings.
+   ``"Hello, World"``.
+In Python, strings can be enclosed in single quotes or double quotes, so ``'A'`` and ``"B"`` both count as strings.
 #. **int** - Stands for *integer*, which is a whole number like ``4``, ``-23``,
    and ``42``.